AbhilakshSinghReen/camb_ai-backend-assignment-2/docs/DEPLOYMENT.md

 ```

 ### Setup Redis
-For running Redis, in our cluster, we'll be using the Helm chart provided by Bitnami.
+For running Redis in our cluster, we'll be using the Helm chart provided by Bitnami.

 Add the Bitnami repo to Helm.
 ```